 All windows were produced to match existing styles using approved hardwood.
 Our sliding sash window range comprises of traditional box sliding sash, spiral balance, Yorkshire sliding sash and ‘supertilt’ each available with 44mm, 53mm and 63mm sashes with single, double and triple glazing options.

-All of the timber windows were manufactured from our Lincolnshire base and were fitted by Barnsdale Windows.
+All of the timber windows were manufactured from our Lincolnshire base and were fitted by George Barnsdale Commercial.

 The project involved retention of the existing historic façade, while demolition of the entire internal structure was undertaken to create a ‘blank canvas’ for the building.
 New concrete foundations and a steel frame structure were installed prior to remodelling the internal floors

 The Axis Development won the Property Week ‘Mixed Use Development of the Year’ award, and ‘Best Commercial Development’ at the Nottingham Evening Post Property Awards.

 James Greenway, Regional Manager for Henry Boot said of the project: